GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 ## Customizations

-### Create Cloud Key Management keys as part of the DP
+### Create Cloud Key Management keys as part of the Data Platform

-To create Cloud Key Management keys in the DP you can uncomment the Cloud Key Management resources configured in the [`06-common.tf`](./06-common.tf) file and update Cloud Key Management keys pointers on `local.service_encryption_keys.*` to the local resource created.
+To create Cloud Key Management keys in the Data Platform you can uncomment the Cloud Key Management resources configured in the [`06-common.tf`](./06-common.tf) file and update Cloud Key Management keys pointers on `local.service_encryption_keys.*` to the local resource created.

 ### Assign roles at BQ Dataset level